/*replace exisiting header phone area with number between a tags*/

 In addition to municipal governments, our transportation system has several different entities operating in the New York metropolitan area.
 The MTA, New York City Transit Authority, Long Island Railroad and Metro-North Railroad all operate separate entities from the City of New York that are responsible for the safety of their passengers.

-Brad Popick and Rick Rutman, of the Queens, NY Popick Law Firm PC, are experienced personal injury attorneys who have handled hundreds of Municipal Liability cases.
-Each of the above entities requires its own Notice of Claim, The Popick Law Firm PC can get all Notice of Claims filed in a timely manner and start an investigation of the claim(s).
+Brad Popick and Rick Rutman, of the Queens, NY Popick Law Firm, are experienced personal injury attorneys who have handled hundreds of Municipal Liability cases.
+Each of the above entities requires its own Notice of Claim, The Popick Law Firm can get all Notice of Claims filed in a timely manner and start an investigation of the claim(s).
 The investigation would include obtaining reports and documents and retaining an expert such as an engineer to do an inspection of the accident site.

 The period in which to file a lawsuit is also shorter than the 3 years as a lawsuit needs to be filed within a year and 90 days and in some cases within 1 year.